About The Ukrainian Freedom Orchestra

-The Ukrainian Freedom Orchestra was formed in 2022 by Canadian-Ukrainian conductor Keri-Lynn Wilson as a direct response to Russiaâs brutal invasion of Ukraine and as a bold initiative to defend Ukraineâs cultural legacy as the country fights for its freedom in the face of violence and aggression.
+The Ukrainian Freedom Orchestra was formed in 2022 by Canadian-Ukrainian conductor Keri-Lynn Wilson as a direct response to Russia’s brutal invasion of Ukraine.
+It stands as a bold initiative to defend Ukraine’s cultural legacy as the country fights for its freedom in the face of violence and aggression.
 The Orchestra brings together the finest Ukrainian musicians from ensembles across the country, Ukrainian musicians who had become refugees abroad following the invasion and Ukrainian members of European orchestras.

-âOn the day Putin invaded I was angry and appalled and immediately determined to do something to oppose this barbarism,â says Wilson. âNot just because I am of Ukrainian Canadian heritage and I have close cousins in Ukraine, one of whom is a Lieutenant Colonel in the army who has been fighting on the eastern front since 2014, but because this assault on a nation and its culture demanded a response in kind.
-I could not take up arms, but I could take up my baton as my weapon.â Wilson, along with her husband Peter Gelb, General Manager of the Metropolitan Opera in New York, and Waldemar Dabrowski, director of the Polish National Opera in Warsaw, then set about bringing together the musicians and enabling the infrastructure of a tour âto demonstrate the eternal power of music and the unshakeable cultural resilience of a people.â Both organizations remain stalwart backers of the UFO and continue to play leading roles in the cultural world in standing up to Russiaâs aggression in Ukraine and in expressing support for the warâs victims.
-The Ukrainian Ministry of Culture and Information Policy has also been a staunch supporter of the project, which is under the patronage of Ukraineâs First Lady Olena Zelenska, and has assisted in ensuring Ukrainian-based male members of the orchestra can leave the country and deploy their musical excellence as part of the wider war effort in a remarkable demonstration of the power of art over adversity.
+Both organizations remain stalwart backers of the UFO and continue to play leading roles in the cultural world in standing up to Russia’s aggression in Ukraine and in expressing support for the war’s victims.
+The Ukrainian Ministry of Culture and Information Policy has also been a staunch supporter of the orchestra, which is under the patronage of Ukraine’s First Lady Olena Zelenska, and has assisted in ensuring Ukrainian-based male members of the orchestra can leave the country and deploy their musical excellence as part of the wider war effort in a remarkable demonstration of the power of art over adversity.

-A live recording of the orchestraâs performance of Beethovenâs Ninth Symphony was released in February 2024 by Deutsche Grammophon to mark the second anniversary of Russiaâs full-scale invasion of Ukraine.
-The orchestra also features in a documentary film, âBeethovenâs 9: Ode to Humanityââ premiered on Arte in May 2024 examining Beethovenâs symphony within both historic and contemporary contexts of war and of hope and including extensive footage of the orchestra in rehearsal and performance as well as interviews with Keri-Lynn Wilson and other musicians.
+A live recording of the UFO’s Beethoven’s Ninth was released in 2024 on the prestigious Deutsche Grammophon label.
+The orchestra also features in a documentary film, “Beethoven’s 9: Ode to Humanity”’ examining Beethoven’s symphony within both historic and contemporary contexts of war and of hope and including extensive footage of the orchestra in rehearsal and performance as well as interviews with Keri-Lynn Wilson and other musicians.

-Keri-Lynn Wilson says: âIt remains my dearest hope that one day, and of course I hope that day is not too far away, the Ukrainian Freedom Orchestra will be able to perform in Ukraine too, in front of its home audience in a concert celebrating the country and its brave peopleâs triumph over the awful adversity it has been forced to endure.â
+It was during the course of that first tour around Europe and the US in 2022 that it became clear to Wilson that rather than being a one-off intervention, the sheer weight of support the orchestra enjoyed, and the talent and passion displayed by the musicians, meant that ending the orchestra then would have been a dereliction of duty.
+“We therefore gathered again to tour in 2023,” says Wilson, “and we will continue to do so in support of Ukrainian culture for as long as is required.
+Plans are in progress for our 2026 tour and it remains my dearest hope that one day, and of course I hope that day is not too far away, the Ukrainian Freedom Orchestra will be able to perform in Ukraine too, in front of its home audience in a concert celebrating the country and its brave people’s triumph over the awful adversity it has been forced to endure.”

 About Keri-Lynn Wilson: